 The Main Space is home to our major exhibitions and installations here at Aspex.
 Artists working today use an enormous variety of techniques, including many that might not even be thought of as being ‘art’ in the traditional sense of painting or sculpture.
 You can expect to see this variety of approaches reflected in the diverse range of exhibitions in the Main Space at Aspex, as contemporary artists try to create new ways of experiencing the world.

 Art writer & curator, Laura McLean-Ferris, has recently been crawling through our archives and has produced a series of articles about our 33 year history.
-In her fifth article, she looks at how the gallery’s programming moved in a more international […]
+In her penultimate article, she looks at aspex‘s move from Brougham Road to Gunwharf Quays.
+One of […]

 As part of our aspex artists associates scheme, members are invited to write blog entries on their current projects.
 This week, Beth Davis-Hofbauer discusses who she is creatingn a brand new Art Trail in Fareham at the end of August – we can’t wait to […]